srkraut/sigma-docs/docs/module/currency.md

 Display retrieved exchange rates for currency pairs on Layouts

 ```
-The Currencies Module is configured for Xibo Cloud hosted customers with an API key provided as part of the service.
+The Currencies Module is configured for Sigma-DS Cloud hosted customers with an API key provided as part of the service.
 Skip the Installation steps detailed below and continue from the Add Widget section.
 ```

-Non-Xibo Cloud hosted customers please follow the Installation steps as detailed below.
+Non-Sigma-DS Cloud hosted customers please follow the Installation steps as detailed below.

 ## Installation